SruthiVenkat/api-visualization-tool/README.md

 The final graph is generated with the name `api-usage.html`.

 The command to run the tool and generate the graph without Docker is `python api-viz.py`.
 In this case, some Python libraries (pandas, jupyterlab_server, networkx, colourmap, python-louvain, sklearn, ismember, d3graph, PyGithub)  need to be installed.
-All paths starting with `/api-visualization-tool` need to be modified to point to this repo, in the files `api-viz.py` and `config/config.properties`.
+When running without Docker, all paths starting with `/api-visualization-tool` need to be modified to point to this repo, in the files `api-viz.py` and `config/config.properties`.
+When running with Docker, the paths need to be as they are, i.e., starting with `/api-visualization-tool`.

 The following are the commands to run the tool using Docker: